 The Company's fiscal year ends September 30.
-Throughout this document, unless the context indicates otherwise, references to a year (for example 2016) refer to the Company's fiscal year ending on September 30 of that year.
+Throughout this document, unless the context indicates otherwise, references to a year (for example 2017) refer to the Company's fiscal year ending on September 30 of that year.

 The Company is organized based on the products and services it offers, and classifies its business operations in segments for financial reporting purposes.
-Beginning in the second quarter of 2016 Management expanded the presentation of its reporting segments to include a fourth segment, Technical Packaging.
-This segment was created to separately disclose Thermoform Engineered Quality LLC along with the recently acquired Plastique and Fremont businesses discussed below, as they no longer met the criteria for aggregation with the Filtration/Fluid Flow reporting segment.
+As a result of the acquisitions of Plastique and Fremont discussed in Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," beginning in the second quarter of 2016 Management expanded the presentation of its reporting segments to include a fourth segment, Technical Packaging.
 Prior period segment amounts have been reclassified to conform to the current period presentation.

-The Company's four segments, together with the significant domestic and foreign operating subsidiaries within each segment during 2016, are as follows:
+The Company's four segments, together with the significant domestic and foreign operating subsidiaries within each segment during 2017, are as follows: